rbontekoe/BAWJ/docs/src/chapter1.md

 - The ARActor (Accounts Receivable) uses the AppliAR.jl module to process orders and bank statements and sends journal entries to the GLActor.
 - GLActor uses the AppliGeneralLedger package and turns journal entries into general ledger statements.

 I use the word package for an official registered Julia [module](https://docs.julialang.org/en/v1/base/base/#module).

 A module is Julia code with a clearly defined boundary.
-We can achieve it by using the [onion architecture](https://www.thinktocode.com/2018/08/16/onion-architecture/).
+We use the [onion architecture](https://www.thinktocode.com/2018/08/16/onion-architecture/) to achieve it.
+The peels Domain, API, and Infrastructure are defined as sub-modules.

-The [example](https://www.appligate.nl/AppliAR.jl/stable/chapter4/) on AppliAR.jl page shows a case with docker containers.
+The [example](https://www.appligate.nl/AppliAR.jl/stable/chapter4/) on AppliAR.jl page shows the case with docker containers.